 Items returned to third-party sellers must be insured during shipping if they:

 - Were purchased from a third-party seller and worth $100 or more.

 - Are sports or entertainment collectibles worth over $500.

 - Are fine art items worth over $500.

 How Do Amazon Refunds Work?

 That’s a topic for another article!
-For now, you can find the Amazon refund policy here.
+See "How the Amazon Refund Policy Works."